intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 implemented in parsers.
 Many JSON parsers now implement the more precise algorithm specified in {{ECMA262}}.

+The application of the robustness principle is particularly deleterious for early implementations of new protocols as it can hide problems in subsequent deployments.

 The robustness principle therefore encourages a reaction that compounds and entrenches interoperability problems.